 No one wants their life savings seized by creditors, but can you leave an inheritance to a child or loved one who has spending and creditor problems or has a huge unpaid bill to the IRS?
 The answer is yes, but you must be very careful.
-Take this case that recently presented itself to me at the office.
+Below is a case that recently presented itself to my office.

-Whether a completely discretionary trust with spendthrift provisions will have its assets raided when a named beneficiary is subject to an IRS lien.
+Whether a completely discretionary trust with spendthrift provisions (I’ll explain what “spendthrift” means later in this article) will have its assets raided when a named beneficiary is subject to an IRS lien.
 NOTE: This memo does not address the issue of whether a lien will attach when the property is transferred into the trust or from the beneficiary to the trust; it only addresses if a lien will attach once the property is in the trust itself.